sarat9/config-server-spring-boot/README.md

 https://miro.medium.com/max/1050/1*a4z8iptdPYWG3OhJZ2EArQ.png

-How do we make this work without a restart ?
+**How do we make this work without a restart ?**
-The answer is “/actuator/refresh” endpoint on the client. if the endpoint is hit on the client, it will force the server to reload the configuration and provide client with the new value. is this a good solution ?? yes and no.. lets take a real time example To get the changed configs from the Config Server, we have to manually trigger the /actuator/refresh endpoint in the application.
+The answer is “**/actuator/refresh**” endpoint on the client. if the endpoint is hit on the client, it will force the server to reload the configuration and provide client with the new value.

+is this a good solution ?? yes and no.. lets take a real time example To get the changed configs from the Config Server, we have to manually trigger the /actuator/refresh endpoint in the application.
 When this endpoint is triggered, every bean marked with an @RefreshScope is refreshed and the new configs become available in the application.

-Src and Ref:
+**Src and Ref:**
 https://medium.com/@ijayakantha/microservices-centralized-configuration-with-spring-cloud-f2a1f7b78cc2
 https://medium.com/@athulravindran/bootstrapping-spring-cloud-config-server-8c32b7d9c0ab
 https://medium.com/walmartglobaltech/manage-application-configuration-using-spring-cloud-config-80b27ecb34b7